Lefschetz fibrations on cotangent bundles and some plumbings: The effects of handle moves

 \subsection{Proof of Lemma \ref{lemma sliding}}

-We prove Lemma \ref{lemma sliding} only for the first case, i.e., a $1$ handle sliding along another $1$ handle without twisting, because of the lengthy of the paper.
-The second case could be proven easily by a similar way.
+Because of the lengthy of the paper, we prove Lemma \ref{lemma sliding} only for the case of $1$-handle sliding without twisting.
+The other case could be proven by the same way.

-We prove the first case as similar to the proof of Lemma \ref{lemma handle canceling}.
-More precisely, we start from a local picture of $\pi_2$, the regular fiber corresponding to the handle decomposition $D_2$, where $D_2$ is described in Figure \ref{figure handle moves}, b).\ right.
-Figure \ref{figure sliding1}, a).\ is the same picture as Figure \ref{figure handle moves}, b).\ except that it is decorated by colored curves.
-The colored curves can explain where the vanishing cycles in the local picture for $\pi_2$, which is given in Figure \ref{figure sliding1}, b).\, come from.
-Then, Figures \ref{figure sliding1} and \ref{figure sliding2} give the following `step--by--step' proof.
-We omit some details since the omitted details appeared in the proof of Lemma \ref{lemma handle canceling}.
+We prove Lemma \ref{lemma sliding} as similar to the proof of Lemma \ref{lemma handle canceling}.
+More precisely, we start from a local picture of $\pi_2$, where $D_2$ is described in Figure \ref{figure handle moves}, b) right.
+We operate a sequence of four moves for the local picture until we get a local picture corresponding to $\pi_1$.
+We note that Figure \ref{figure sliding1}, a) is the same picture as Figure \ref{figure handle moves}, b) except that it is decorated by colored curves.
+The colors explain the one-to-one relation mentioned in Remark \ref{rmk one to one}.

+Figures \ref{figure sliding1} and \ref{figure sliding2} give a sequence of four moves.
+We omit some details since the omitted details are the same as the proof of Lemma \ref{lemma handle canceling}.